Croatia Traveller logo

 By car ferry

 Coming from Makarska by car, you can take one of the frequent Jadrolinija car ferry shuttles to Sumartin.
-Buses from Sumartin to other parts of the Brac Island are infrequent so it makes sense to have a car.
-Most car rental companies in Croatia have outlets in Makarska.
+Foot passengers are welcome but check the bus schedule carefully (see below) as you could wait a while in Sumartin for the next bus across the island.
+Most car rental companies have outlets in Makarska.
 See more.

 By passenger ferry